 Nabumetone tablets should not be given to patients who have experienced asthma, urticaria, or allergic-type reactions after taking aspirin or other NSAIDs.
 Severe, rarely fatal, anaphylactic-like reactions to NSAIDs have been reported in such patients (see WARNINGS, Anaphylactoid Reactions, and PRECAUTIONS, General, Preexisting Asthma).

-In the setting of coronary artery bypass graft (CABG) surgery [see Warnings].
+Nabumetone tablets are contraindicated in the setting of coronary artery bypass graft (CABG) surgery [see Warnings].

 WARNINGS